barricklab/burden/README.md

 ### Steps for burden assay:

  1. Turn on the plate reader and let it heat to 37C.
  2. Create a metadata file (named expXXX.metadata.csv) which will map out the samples in the plate.
 The file should follow the formatting shown in the image below.
-Instuctions on metadata file setup (with examples) are found in the `examples` folder.
+Instuctions on metadata file setup are found in the `scripts` folder (https://github.com/barricklab/burden/tree/master/scripts), and sample metadata files are in the `examples/input` folder.
     - XXX denotes unique experiment number/burden assay run

 You will pipette 5µl of each culture in triplicate (for example: one culture is placed in G1, G5, G9, another culture is placed in G2, G6, G10, etc.), as displayed in the diagram below: